Last Updated on February 15, 2021 by bricoleur

 Magic which is to be filmed leaves the residue of an enigma beneath the surface of the visually recorded/transcribed.
 One of the roles of commentary in film-magic is to reveal what the image as such leaves obscure; montage can perform this same function because it enables a play of analogies or correspondences which serve to suggest and imply the beyond-the-visible.

 Such is the case with the train sequences of Sans Soleil in which Japanese passengers, having fallen asleep, are supplied in the montage with dream images spliced into shots of them with eyes closed, drifting off.

 We go from the documented exterior to the imagined or projected interior in accord with Marker’s speculation earlier in the commentary about the dream nature of the whole of Tokyo, condensed in the long hypnotic shot of small tickets being given up to enter the subway.
 These tickets (in this scene preceding the train-dream sequence) are re-figured as entrance slips to the dream city, a kind of collective phantasmagoria which is the “ultimate film.”

-This ultimate film resonates with Marker’s idea of the perfection of memory in the “magnetic Bible” of the future that is ascribed the date 4001; together they provide an important moment of metaphysical auto-commentary: a limit situation which film as a memory system confronts, consisting of related notions of simultaneity, full memory, and the slippage of exhaustive documentation into dreamscape, cinema of the invisible, beyond the thin partition which separates life from death (as a related thematic of Marker’s discourse on Japan explores).
+This ultimate film resonates with Marker’s idea of the perfection of memory in the “magnetic Bible” of the future that is ascribed the date 4001; together they provide important moments of metaphysical elaboration: limit situations that film as a memory system confronts, consisting of related notions of simultaneity, full memory, archival event horizons, and the slippage of exhaustive documentation into dreamscape, a cinema of the invisible, beyond the thin partition which separates life from death (as a related thematic of Marker’s discourse on Japan explores).